 The number one request I receive from new inquiries is: “I want my home to look like a model home.”
 I love when I get this request, because it allows me to delve into all the layers of design.
 You see, model home designers capture all the senses of potential buyers.
 A St Louis commercial roofer professes that they focus on color and layers.
 These 2 items are the most important when designing a comfortable and inviting space.
 There are times though when I cringe when I hear this request, knowing the projected project cost will shock my clients.
 All those “layers” that model home designers implement in those beautiful newly built homes add up!
-Let’s take a closer look at an example of a model home family room:
+Let’s take a closer look at an example of a model home family room like those in san diego homes for sale:

 Featured Model Home – Melia Homes in La Verne, CA, Interior Designer: Ambrosia Interior Design